 It may arrive a little misaligned out of the box, but this saw is highly customizable, so everything can be tweaked back into place without a fuss.

-Some customers claim that their SkilSaw’s locking functions, whether the riving knife, the fence, or tilt wheel, weren’t too reliable at times, but these are particularly isolated cases.
+Some customers claim that their SkilSaw’s locking functions, whether the riving knife, the fence, or the tilt wheel, weren’t too reliable at times, but these are particularly isolated cases.

 The final saw on our list boasts a seriously powerful 15 amp motor capable of ripping out 5000 RPM, allowing the blade to cut through wood like butter.
 Match that with the 30” right-hand rip capacity and you’ve got one hell of a tool.